 |No chemotherapy||203 (56%)||226 (56%)|

 The efficacy results from the comparative study are shown in Table 10.
 The objective response rates observed in the two treatment arms showed that AROMASIN was not different from megestrol acetate.
 Response rates for AROMASIN from the two single-arm trials were 23.4% and 28.1%.

 Table 10.
 Efficacy Results from the Comparative Study of Postmenopausal Women with Advanced Breast Cancer Whose Disease Had Progressed after Tamoxifen Therapy

 |Objective Response Rate = CR + PR (%)||15.0||12.4|

 |Hazard Ratio (AR-MA)||0.84|

 |Abbreviations: CR = complete response, PR = partial response, SD = stable disease (no change), TTP = time to tumor progression, C.I. = confidence interval, MA = megestrol acetate, AR = AROMASIN|

 There were too few deaths occurring across treatment groups to draw conclusions on overall survival differences.
 The Kaplan-Meier curve for time to tumor progression in the comparative study is shown in Figure 2.

-Progression in the Comparative Study of Postmenopausal Women With Advanced Breast
+Figure 2.
+Time to Tumor Progression in the Comparative Study of Postmenopausal Women With Advanced

 This monograph has been modified to include the generic and brand name in many instances.